Osaka: Museums and galleries

 The National Museum of Art (NMAO) is a subterranean Japanese and international art museum, housing mainly collections from the post-war era and regularly welcoming temporary exhibitions.
-Osaka Science Museum is in a five storied building next to the National Museum of Art, with a planetarium and an OMNIMAX theatre.
+Osaka Science Museum is in a five storied building next to the National Museum of Art, with a planetarium and an OMNIMAX theater.
 The Museum of Oriental Ceramics holds more than 2,000 pieces of ceramics, from China, Korea, Japan and Vietnam, featuring displays of some of their Korean celadon under natural light.
 Osaka Municipal Museum of Art is inside Tennōji park, housing over 8,000 pieces of Japanese and Chinese paintings and sculptures.
 The Osaka Museum of History, opened in 2001, is located in a 13-story modern building providing a view of Osaka Castle.
 Its exhibits cover the history of Osaka from pre-history to the present day.
 Osaka Museum of Natural History houses a collection related to natural history and life.